peekhovsky/trtpo-news-portal-2018/docs/UMLDiagrams/README.md

 1. Admin pushs button "Add new" to add new news.
 2. App opens page with text editor.
 3. Admin edits text and publish or saves in drafts (go to p.
 5) this text.
 4. App pusblishes this text as news (go to p.
-6)
+6).
-5. App saves this text as draft
+5. App saves this text as draft.
-6. End
+6. End.
 ##### 6.2.4 Delete news<a name="6.2.1"></a>
 **Desctription:** Allows administrtor to delete news Execution thread:
 1. Admin pushs button "Delete" in particular news.
 2. App deletes this news from main page.
+6. End.
+##### 6.2.5 Log out<a name="6.2.1"></a>
+**Desctription:** Allows administrtor to return back to plain mode.
+Execution thread:
+1. Admin pushs button "Log out".
+2. App returns to plain mode.
-6. End
+6. End.